 The natural amphitheater and the Bridge Canyon Overlook gazebo perched on the edge of the canyon are unique places for weddings or other outdoor ceremonies.
 Casual groups and families enjoy the picnic areas at both entrances.
 Remnants of geologic and local history combine when the then Castlewood Dam burst in 1933, sending a 15-foot-high wave of water into Denver.
 Ruins of the original ill-fated dam and the historic homestead still exist for hikers to see.

 Castlewood Canyon is a day use park.
-Current park hours are from 8:00 AM to 7:00 PM.
+Current park hours are from Sunrise to Sunset.
 Sorry, there is no camping.

-Inbound gates are closed one hour prior to park closure, at 6:00 PM; both gates are locked, promptly, at 7:00 PM.
+Inbound gates are closed one hour prior to park closure; both gates are locked, promptly, at Sunset.

-East Canyon Trail is Now Open for the Season.
-Due to the fragile nature of this area. the following regulations are strictly enforced:
+Due to the fragile nature of this area the following regulations are strictly enforced:

 Castlewood Canyon is home to nesting raptors.
 Please help us assure a successful nesting season by observing the following closures: